-What it Mononclonal antibody infusion?
+What is Monoclonal antibody infusion?

-Mononclonal antibodies are like your body’s own antibodies.
+Monoclonal antibodies are like your body’s own antibodies.
 They quickly boost your immune system by blocking and destroying the COVID virus from getting into your cells and making it more difficult for the virus to reproduce and cause harm.
-The Mononclonal antibody infusion are given to people at a higher risk of hospitalization due to COVID-19.
+The Monoclonal antibody infusion are given to people at a higher risk of hospitalization due to COVID-19.
 The infusions are given through a one-time IV infusion and must be given as soon as possible within 10 days of getting a symptom.